Home/ Documentation/ WordPress/ FAQ about creating WordPress themes with Pinegrow

 How-to update your theme from a zip file?

-Pro-Tip: With WordPress 5.5, you can update your theme with a simple standard upload of the zip package.
+Pro-Tip: Since WordPress 5.5, you can easily update your theme with a simple standard upload of the zip package.

 Here is a short video of the process.